 Possible reason Recommended action If the drive does not power up (all LEDs are off), the power cable may not be connected to the drive properly.
 Check the power cable connection and replace the cable if necessary.
-You can use the power cable from your monitor or another device to check that the connection is working.
 If the power supply is present and all LEDs remain off, call for assistance.
-If the self-test fails (see "LEDs during self- test" on page 42), there may be a hardware or firmware failure.
+If the self-test fails (see "LEDs during self- test" on page 43), there may be a hardware or firmware failure.
 If there is a cartridge in the drive, remove it.
 Reset or power down the drive and power it up again.
 If the self-test still fails, call for assistance.